Rachel Speght: A Mouzell for Melastomus

-At age 19, Speght published A Mouzell for Melastomus (London, 1617) (the title means "a muzzle for black mouth"), a prose refutation of Joseph Swetnam's misogynistic The Araignment of Lewde, Idle, Froward, and Unconstant Women (London, 1615).
+At age 19, Speght published A Mouzell for Melastomus (London, 1617) (the title means "a muzzle for black mouth"), a prose refutation of Joseph Swetnam's misogynistic The Arraignment of Lewde, Idle, Froward, and Unconstant Women (London, 1615).
 "Speght is one of the first Western women to recognize, in print, that jokes against women are usually more than just harmless banter.
 Speght interprets Swetnam's book as a serious attack against women.
 The first letter addresses fellow women, and the second is directed to Swetnam himself.
 In both letters she quotes from such classical figures as Aristotle and Tacitus, and she draws from various Greek and Roman myths."
 By employing these devices, Speght establishes ethos with her audience and her credibility as author and speaker.

 Speght's was the first of three responses to Swetnam's tract, and was the only one published under the author's actual name.
 Ester Hath Hang'd Haman was written under the name Ester Sowernam (S[ou]rnam is a pun against Swe[e]tnam), and condescends to Speght as a young, inexperienced, minister's daughter.
 The Worming of a Madde Dogge, written under the name Constantia Munda (from the Latin for "pure constancy"), praises Speght and assumes a defensive stance against an anticipated attack on Speght from Swetnam.
-Swetnam did not write a response to Speght, yet his popular Araignment of Women ran through ten editions by 1634.
+Swetnam did not write a response to Speght, yet his popular Arraignment of Women ran through ten editions by 1634.

 Swetnam's tract was first published under the pseudonym of Thomas Tel-Troth.
 In Mouzell, Speght reveals Swetnam's identity by way of a clever acrostic poem on Swetnam's name; thereafter, his tract was reprinted with his name.
 His tract is typical of the tradition of misogynist writing at the time; it is full of rowdy jokes, anecdotes and examples of women's lechery, vanity and worthlessness.
 The conventions of the polemic controversy over women in the English Renaissance are said to be more rhetorically based than ideologically based, as is Swetnam's style; writers participated in a game of wit for their own amusement, rather than a moral or ideological debate.